ostapbodnar/drl-hft/agent/README.md

 # Agent
-As of September 18, 2019.
+As of May 31, 2023.

 ## Overview
-Agents are implemented by wrapping Keras-RL API.
-Each file in this directory is a different type of reinforcement learning algo.
+Agent are implemented using Pytorch.
+And uses proximal police optimization for training

-## DQN Architecture
+## Architecture
 - Dueling architecture
 - Double Q-learning
 - Experience replay

 ## Neural Networks
-CNN
+CnnLstmTwoHeadNN
-- 3x convolutional layers
+- 2 heads of 2x convolutional layers
+- 2 hidden layers of 3x LSTM for each head
-- 1x dense mlp
+- dense MLP

-MLP
+### MLP
-- 2x Dense mlp
+- 3x Dense mlp